ModischFabrications/CutSolverFrontend/README.md

 This is also my first vue project, keep looking for other references if you want to learn it.

+I use:
+1. IDE: WebStorm (while I have it)
+1. Vue
+2. Vue Bootstrap

 ## Project setup
 ```
 npm install